Chapter 1: The Power Wants | How To Create Demand For Your Products & Services

 I'm not necessarily advocating this, by the way, I'm just pointing out that it's an option.
 But if you have zero performing talent, zero charisma, and no one has ever mentioned that you're photogenic, you may want to stay out of the limelight.
 Another way to convey status is with a high price in our capitalist society.

 Money is the single most significant measure of status.
-Rightly or wrongly, there are strong arguments that it shouldn't be this way, that we shouldn't be so money conscious.
+Rightly or wrongly, there are strong arguments that it shouldn't be this way, that we shouldn't be so money is conscious.
 I tend to agree with that.

 But when you observe behavior, you see that money is indeed a strong status conveyor.
-That's why people are attracted to high priced products and services.
+That's why people are attracted to high-priced products and services.
 Not that they relish paying a lot of money for something.
 But they feel their status rises when they do.
 Therefore, it's worth the money in many cases.
 A high price strategy may be right for you or it may not be right for you, and I have to point out that it can be tricky.

 However, I do have a pricing strategy that involves a high price and is almost reliable to implement.
 We'll discuss it in chapter two.
-Another way to exude a higher status is to depict people in a high status situation using your product or service.
+Another way to exude a higher status is to depict people in a high-status situation using your product or service.

 The way to implement this is to depict status one or two levels higher than your target consumer.
-Remember, people instinctively seek to rise in status, so they associate with products, services and people that pull them up.
+Remember, people instinctively seek to rise in status, so they associate with products, services, and people that pull them up.

 When Maybellene went back to the glamorous models in their ads, sales rebounded.

 Power wants number four.
 People want what others want.
 The reason people want what other people want is because the value you and I place on things is largely influenced by the value other people place on those things.
-The best example of this occurs every day, and the stock market, you see the stock of X company rising, rising, rising, and hey, you want to buy too, so as to get in on the good thing.
+The best example of this occurs every day, and in the stock market, you see the stock of X company rising, rising, rising, and hey, you want to buy too, so as to get in on the good thing.

 But if X Company's stock starts to fall, fall, fall, you want to sell.
 Why hang on to a stock that others don't value?
 As an aside, let me tell you, this scenario I just described is exactly the way you lose money in the stock market, buy high and sell low doesn't work.
 To make money, you need to fight your natural tendencies and buy when a stock is low, when others don't value it so much.